d3x0r/STFRPhysics/AI/Revised/excitation_dynamics.md

 - \(u < 1\): overlap,
 - \(u \to 0\): strong merger / concentric limit.

-The weak-overlap regime should remain exposed-boundary-driven.
+The weak-overlap regime should remain surface-led.
 The strong-merger endpoint should approach the corrected volume-addition result.
-This is a composition rule for nearby support regions, not a claim that mass itself is fundamentally surface-based: the source content remains volume-like occupancy, and the boundary-deficit language only describes how the just-touching additive limit is corrected once overlap begins.

 ### 6.2 Effective composition exponent